Social Icons

 Directed by Stanley Tong

-For me Police Story 3 or Super Cop is the height of the Police Story franchise.
-It is just as good as the first film if not better.
+For me, Police Story 3 or Supercop is the height of the Police Story franchise.
+It’s just as good as the first film, if not better.
 Everything about Jackie in this film is crafted to make the viewer not want to miss a minute.
-As usual the stunts are amazing, the fight choreography is outstanding and to think that Michelle Yeoh also did her own stunts in this movie made me like it the more.
+As usual, the stunts are amazing, the fight choreography is outstanding, and to think that Michelle Yeoh also did her own stunts in this movie made me like it even more.

-The way the movie develops to an exploding climax which stays through until the end is something I enjoyed.
+The way the movie develops to an exploding climax, which stays through until the end, is something I really enjoyed.

-With one of the lamest prison escape, which I enjoyed the movie more for because they did not hide it and made the escape seem so silly.
-Jackie was able to get into the gang and soon he was able to get Yang in too, as she too was undercover.
-Now both must survive the erratic gang leader and also bring down his empire.
+With one of the lamest prison escapes—which I enjoyed more for its silliness since they didn’t hide it—Jackie manages to get into the gang.
+Soon, he gets Yang in, too, as she’s also undercover.
+Now, both must survive the erratic gang leader and bring down his empire.

-In the end the movie was a critical success, which paved the way to a fourth film in the series.
-Unlike the first two films (Police Story and Police Story 2), Jackie is not on the director's sit.
-The movie does follow the story of Jackie in the first, but sadly we do not get to see some of the cast from the first two films in their usual roles.
+In the end, the movie was a critical success, which paved the way for a fourth film in the series.
+Unlike the first two films (Police Story and Police Story 2), Jackie is not in the director's seat.
+The movie follows Jackie’s story from the first film, but sadly, we don’t get to see some of the cast from the first two films in their usual roles.

-Also this is where we say goodbye to the May character played by Maggie Cheung who has been Jackie's girlfriend from the first film.
-She did not die mind you, she just didn't feature in any of the other movies after this.
+Also, this is where we say goodbye to the May character, played by Maggie Cheung, who has been Jackie’s girlfriend since the first film.
+She didn’t die, mind you, she just didn’t feature in any of the other movies after this.

-The magnificent performance of Yeoh led to her starring a year later in the spin-off called Supercop 2 and it features a cameo appearance by Jackie Chan.
+The magnificent performance of Yeoh led to her starring a year later in the spin-off called Supercop 2, which features a cameo appearance by Jackie Chan.

-There is no reason not to see this movie.
-The way the plot is crafted, you can watch this as a standalone film without seeing the first two (Police Story and Police Story 2) films in the series.
+There’s no reason not to see this movie.
+The way the plot is crafted, you can watch this as a standalone film without having seen the first two (Police Story and Police Story 2) in the series.

 0 comments: